-- (b) Applications by an Owner or Owners of Property.
+- requirement, decision, or determination fails to comply with either the procedural or substantive requirements of this UDO, state law, or federal law. - (2) An amendment of the Comprehensive Plan or the Comprehensive Plan Land Use Map may be initiated by the City Council, the Planning Commission or a City property owner.
+This subsection outlines the procedures for consideration of those amendments. - (c) Applications by an Owner or Owners of Property.
 For applications by an owner or owners of property, the following additional procedures apply: - (1) An application for a Comprehensive Plan amendment shall be initiated by the owner of the property or their authorized agent.
-The applicant shall submit an application, in accordance with Section 7.4 of this UDO, to the Zoning Administrator. - (2) Review by the Zoning Administrator and City Staff.
+The applicant shall submit an application, in accordance with Section 35-7400 of this UDO, to the Zoning Administrator. - (2) Review by the Zoning Administrator and City Staff.
 The Zoning Administrator may consult with other City staff on the application.
 The Zoning Administrator shall provide the applicant with comments and changes that are required to be in compliance with the provisions of this UDO.
-The applicant shall be required to submit revised documents incorporating the required changes prior to the Planning Commission meeting. - (c) Notice and public hearing.
-After determining that an application contains all the necessary and required information, or upon the initiation of a Comprehensive Plan amendment by the Planning Commission or City Council, the Zoning Administrator shall place the proposed amendment on the Planning Commission agenda, schedule a public hearing on the proposed request, and notify the public pursuant to Section 7.5 of this UDO. - (d) Preparation of staff report.
+The applicant shall be required to submit revised documents incorporating the required changes prior to the Planning Commission meeting. - (d) Notice and public hearing.
+After determining that an application contains all the necessary and required information, or upon the initiation of a Comprehensive Plan amendment by the Planning Commission or City Council, the Zoning Administrator shall place the proposed amendment on the Planning Commission agenda, schedule a public hearing on the proposed request, and notify the public pursuant to Section 35-7500 of this UDO. - (e) Preparation of staff report.
 The Zoning Administrator or City staff shall prepare a staff report providing an analysis of the proposal and a recommendation.
 The report shall consider comments from other City staff in formulating the recommendation.
-The written report shall be forwarded to the Planning Commission for its consideration. - (e) Recommendation by Planning Commission.
+The written report shall be forwarded to the Planning Commission for its consideration. - (f) Recommendation by Planning Commission.
 The Planning Commission shall hear and make a recommendation on the proposed amendment.
-If the Planning Commission so desires, it may continue the public hearing and/or table the item to allow for further review, so long as such action is in accordance with Minnesota Statutes, section 15.99.
-The Planning Commission shall consider the applicable decision criteria of this UDO and shall issue a recommendation to the City Council, citing the specific reasons therefor. - (f) Action by the City Council.
+If the Planning Commission so desires, it may continue the public hearing and/or table the item to allow for further review, so long as such action is in accordance with Minnesota Statutes, Section 15.99.
+The Planning Commission shall consider the applicable decision criteria of this UDO and shall issue a recommendation to the City Council, citing the specific reasons therefor. - (g) Action by the City Council.
 The City Council shall consider and make the final decision on the proposed amendment, acting to approve or deny the proposed amendment, citing the specific reasons therefor.
-A proposed Comprehensive Plan amendment may not be acted upon by the City Council until it has received the recommendation of the Planning Commission, or until 60 days have elapsed from the date an amendment proposed by the City Council has been submitted to the Planning Commission for its recommendation.

-- (g) For amendments proposed by a property owner or property owners, the applicant or their agent shall appear at each meeting of the Planning Commission and City Council during which the application is considered.
+A proposed Comprehensive Plan amendment may not be acted upon by the City Council until it has received the recommendation of the Planning Commission, or until 60 days have elapsed from the date an amendment proposed by the City Council has been submitted to the Planning Commission for its recommendation. - (h) For amendments proposed by a property owner or property owners, the applicant or their agent shall appear at each meeting of the Planning Commission and City Council during which the application is considered.
 Furthermore, each applicant shall provide the Planning Commission or the City Council the additional information requested for the purpose of assisting the recommendation or determination of the application.
-The City Council shall adopt findings and shall act upon the application in accordance with Minnesota Statutes, section 15.99. - For amendments proposed by a property owner or property owners the City Clerk, following the City Council's action upon the application, shall give the applicant a written notice of the action taken.
+The City Council shall adopt findings and shall act upon the application in accordance with Minnesota Statutes, Section 15.99.

+(i) For amendments proposed by a property owner or property owners the City Clerk, following the City Council's action upon the application, shall give the applicant a written notice of the action taken.

-7.12.3 Comprehensive Plan Amendment Criteria.
+35-71203 Comprehensive Plan Amendment Criteria.